timbertson/ambl/doc/paths.md

 This includes the subproject within the `cli` scope.
 The on-disk location of `cli/trou.yaml` doesn't matter, though it typically matches the `scope` field.
 If you have an import without a scope, all of its targets will be merged into the current project.

-In `clu/trou.yaml` and any modules included in this subproject, paths are relative to `cli/`.
+In `cli/trou.yaml` and any modules included from this subproject, paths are relative to `cli/`.
 This makes projects modular - you can move `cli/` to another location or include it in another project without having to rewrite all its paths.

 When referring to targets across paths, you should use relative paths.